Manhattan’s Top Criminal Lawyer

 • Any other category of individuals deemed to be a victim of domestic violence as defined by the office of children and family services in regulation

-Types Of Domestic Violence Offenses In New York
+Types Of Domestic Violence Offenses in New York

 There are several different crimes of this nature defined under New York Penal Law.
 Some examples include: